The diagram below gives a high-level overview of the structure of the Skill Engine and its interactions:

 Data for different customers is stored with logical data separation.
 All data is encrypted both at rest (AES-256) and in transit (SSL/TLS 1.2 or higher), with the database only being accessible from within the TechWolf virtual private cloud.

 Our API is built on open standards: we use a RESTful API design, described with detail through an OpenAPI specification.
 Each of these aspects enables you to build a connector between your system and the Skill Engine with ease.

 On top of this well-documented interface, we assist our customers in building connectors that bridge the gap between the Skill Engine and any popular HR, knowledge sharing, and communication systems.
-While these are currently in their early access stage, they will be open-sourced in the future.

 The following services form the backbone of the Skill Engine:

 AWS as the underlying cloud platform, primarily with the following services: